All Episodes

 You're not talking about change.

-You're talking about impositions.
+You're talking about imposition.

-That is what led to the American Samoan guy going to the floor of the House today to rip me as somebody defending the name Redskins because the Redskins deserve to be called the Redskins, or whatever it was he said.
+So, all of that is what led to the American Samoan guy going to the floor of the House today to rip me as somebody defending the name Redskins because the Redskins deserve to be called the Redskins, or whatever it was he said.

 And the USA Today, again, quoted me accurately, but the last paragraph said that he doesn't really mean it.

-It's just and while all this is going on, these same people, well, not the same people, but these same types of people in the media are writing stories even today about how I'm irrelevant now.
+It's just and while all this is going on, these same people-well, not the same people, but these same types of people in the media are writing stories even today about how I'm irrelevant now.

-Twenty-five years, I haven't any power anymore.
+I have any power anymore.

-Anyway, I gotta take a break here, folks.
+Anyway, I got to take a break here, folks.

-How are you?
+Ha, how are you?

 Welcome back, folks.

-Great to have you, Rush Limbaugh, the excellence in broadcasting number.
+Rush Limbaugh, the excellence in broadcasting.

-Somebody tell me what is the difference in San Diego Mayor Bob Filner and Jerry Sandusky.
+Somebody tell me what is the difference in San Diego Mayor Bob Filner and Jerry Sandusky, Penn State University, other than the age group of the victim.

 I mean, you got similar behavior patterns.

-I don't know, I just thought I'd throw it out there because it offends me.
+I just thought I'd throw it out there because it offends me.

 Filner offends me.